vircadia/vircadia-docs-sphinx/docs/source/create/entities/zone-tutorial.md

 The keylight represents a parallel source of light, such as the sun.
 Let's change the keylight properties for each zone:

-1. In the 'Entity List' window, select 'Zone-1'.
+1. In Interface, pull up your HUD or Tablet and go to **Create**.
+2. Select 'Zone-1' either from the Entity List or directly in Interface.
-2. In the 'Properties' tab, change the 'Key Light' property by selecting 'On' from the drop-down.
+3. In the 'Properties' tab, change the 'Key Light' property to 'On' from the drop-down.
-3. Click on 'Key Light' color, and add these RGB (`255,0,0`) values to add a red key light.
+4. Click on 'Key Light' color, and add these RGB (`255,0,0`) values to add a red key light.
-4. In the 'Entity List' window, select 'Zone-2'.
+5. Select 'Zone-2' either from the Entity List or directly in Interface.
-5. In the 'Properties' tab, change the 'Key Light' property by selecting 'On' from the drop-down.
+6. In the 'Properties' tab, change the 'Key Light' property by selecting 'On' from the drop-down.
-6. Click on 'Key Light' color, and add these RGB (`0,0,255`) values to add a blue key light.
+7. Click on 'Key Light' color, and add these RGB (`0,0,255`) values to add a blue key light.

 When your avatar walks from Zone-1 to Zone-2, you will see the lighting around change from red to blue.